lsst/rtn-087/index.rst

    We can make this a "document" just to allow an easy place to reference, or release as an RTD if we want more stringent version control.

 The version of this document corresponds to release 1 of the workflow diagram, `RTD-1081: OpenMAINT Jira Workflow <https://docushare.lsst.org/docushare/dsweb/Get/Version-81745/RTD-1081_OpenMAINTJiraWorkflow_rel1.0_20241023.pdf>`_.
-The screenshots within this docushare are for reference.
+The screenshots within this document are for reference.

 .. note::
    This document primarily describes functions within OpenMAINT and how it interacts with Jira.